• Skip to primary navigation

 Reply

-7. Mrs. M
+7. Mrs. M says

 May 12, 2020 at 11:50 am

 This is one of my family's favorite new recipes!
-My kids just devour these, and my husband who has always been 'meh' with traditional stuffed peppers would eat a whole try of these ones!
+My kids just devour these, and my husband who has always been 'meh' with traditional stuffed peppers would eat a whole tray of these ones!
 It's been a great one to add into our new vegetarian lifestyle meal plans.
 Someone will ask for them at least once every other week!

 Reply

-• Kaitlin McGinn
+• Kaitlin says

 May 19, 2020 at 12:45 pm